DataBiosphere/azul/README.md

-Once you've configured the project and your personal deployment or a shared deployment deployment you intend to create, and once you manually provisioned the global cloud resources, it is time to provision the cloud infrastructure for your deployment.
+Once you've configured the project and your personal deployment or a shared deployment deployment you intend to create, and once you manually provisioned the shared cloud resources, it is time to provision the cloud infrastructure for your deployment.
 Running

 ```
 make terraform